Works Constitution Act: Combine works council § 54 – 59a

-When two or more subsidiaries of the same corporate group have central works council representation, a combine works council can be established.
+When two or more subsidiaries of the same corporate group have (central) works council representation, a combine works council can be established.

 Youth and trainee delegation § 60 – 73b

-After a works council is formed, the youth and trainee delegation should be established.
-It is a workers' representation of all workers below the age of 18 and in-plant training employees (trainees, apprentices, working students) below the age of 25.
+After a works council is formed, if there are youth and trainees in the workplace, the youth and trainee delegation should be established.
+It represents all workers under the age of 18 and in-plant training employees (trainees, apprentices, working students) below the age of 25.

 The delegation is able to attend all internal works council meetings, and even delay voting decisions if the interests of youth and trainees are not taken into account.
-In companies with a Central or combine works councils, there can be corresponding Central or Combine youth and trainee delegations.
+In companies with a central or combine works councils, a corresponding central or combine youth and trainee delegation can be formed, with similar rights in the respective councils.

 Collaboration by employees and co-determination – General § 74 – 80

-The employer and works council must meet monthly to discuss topics relevant to them.
-In the event, that neither the employer nor the works council are able to conclude a works agreement, either side can call in a conciliation committee.
+The employer and works council must meet monthly to discuss and negotiate topics relevant to them.
+In the event, that neither the employer nor the works council are able to conclude a works agreement on matters with binding codetermination, either side can establish a conciliation committee.

 Works council members are entitled to any information necessary to carry out their duties.
-As a result, works council members are also obliged to secrecy on certain topics.
+Works council members are eligible to receive business secrets and personal data, so they are bound to secrecy beyond what is expressly permissible to share.

 Employees’ rights to participate and to make complaints – General § 81 – 86a

-Outlined here are the rights of individual employees with the help of the works council, to for example make complaints, have their complaints heard/documented by management.
+The rights of individual employees represented by a works council, including complaint procedures.
+In the most severe cases, if the works council determines the employer did not satisfactorily address an employee complaint, it can establish a conciliation committee.

 Social matters § 87 – 89

-The strongest co-determination rights include the ability to conclude Works agreements on social matters defined in § 87 – 88.
+The strongest co-determination rights include the ability to conclude works agreements on 14 different social matters defined in § 87(1).

+Voluntary works agreements can also be made on social matters defined in § 88.
+Unlike § 87, a conciliation committee cannot be called if negotiations fail.
 Additionally, the works council has the right to be consulted/involved in health and safety inspections.